 It is important to provide quality service, from the first contact, to offer different proposals so that the customer can handle different options, which allows him to make decisions that affect his flight in a positive way.
 Likewise, the perseverance of the entire team, which feels committed to offer a service, framed in the highest quality standards, on and off the runway.

-This work methodology has allowed us to grow in a region that even under circumstances and social stereotypes have been overcome through service.
+Without doubt, this work methodology, has allowed us to grow in a region that even under circumstances and social stereotypes have been overcome through service.
 This has been our mission, to maintain and improve the warmth, to achieve excellence in all our services.